VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Abstract

 \section{Abstract}

-We propose Visualize-then-Retrieve (\textit{VisRet}), a new paradigm for Text-to-Image (T2I) retrieval that mitigates the limitations of cross-modal similarity alignment of existing multi-modal embeddings. \textit{VisRet} first projects textual queries into the image modality via T2I generation.
-Then, it performs retrieval within the image modality to bypass the weaknesses of cross-modal retrievers in recognizing subtle visual-spatial features.
-Experiments on three knowledge-intensive T2I retrieval benchmarks, including a newly introduced multi-entity benchmark, demonstrate that \textit{VisRet} consistently improves T2I retrieval by 24.5\% to 32.7\% NDCG@10 across different embedding models. \textit{VisRet} also significantly benefits downstream visual question answering accuracy when used in retrieval-augmented generation pipelines.
-The method is plug-and-play and compatible with off-the-shelf retrievers, making it an effective module for knowledge-intensive multi-modal systems.
+Text-to-image retrieval (T2I retrieval) remains challenging because cross-modal embeddings often behave as bags of concepts, underrepresenting structured visual relationships such as pose and viewpoint.
+We propose \textbf{Visualize-then-Retrieve (VisRet)}, a retrieval paradigm that mitigates this limitation of cross-modal similarity alignment.
+VisRet first projects textual queries into the image modality via T2I generation, then performs retrieval within the image modality to bypass the weaknesses of cross-modal retrievers in recognizing subtle visual-spatial features.
+Across four benchmarks (Visual-RAG, INQUIRE-Rerank, Microsoft COCO, and our new Visual-RAG-ME featuring multi-entity comparisons), VisRet substantially outperforms cross-modal similarity matching and baselines that recast T2I retrieval as text-to-text similarity matching, improving nDCG@30 by 0.125 on average with CLIP as the retriever and by 0.121 with E5-V. For downstream question answering, VisRet increases accuracy on Visual-RAG and Visual-RAG-ME by 3.8\% and 15.7\% in top-1 retrieval, and by 3.9\% and 11.1\% in top-10 retrieval.
+Ablation studies show compatibility with different T2I instruction LLMs, T2I generation models, and downstream LLMs.
+VisRet provides a simple yet effective perspective for advancing in text-image retrieval.
 Our code and the new benchmark are publicly available at \url{https://github.com/xiaowu0162/Visualize-then-Retrieve}.